Zelda II: The Adventure of Link/Regional Differences

 The King's Tomb

 In the FDS version, the tomb of the ancient King of Hyrule is a large area with a few enemies and a red bottle of magic.
-While this same area does exist in the NES release, it was moved to a grave southwest of the area.
-Instead, the main tomb of the NES version is instead a single enemy-free screen with an old lady NPC.
+While this same area does exist in the NES release, the pillars were removed, and it was moved to a grave southwest of the king's tomb.
+Instead, the king's tomb of the NES version is instead a single enemy-free screen with an old lady NPC.

 Also in the NES version's data is an unused second copy of the larger area that was probably meant to be "East Hyrule".
 This area contains several blue Moas.
 To enter this unused area, use the code 0561:B8 and 0706:02.